appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 <!-- vale on -->

-This page explains multiple datasource environments, which allows developers to isolate their testing and Production datasources.
+This page explains multiple datasource environments, which allows developers to isolate their testing and production datasources.

 See how to [Setup Datasource Environments](/connect-data/how-to-guides/setup-datasource-environments).